 - Cardiovascular disease

 While not everybody who develops an eating disorder has experienced trauma, it is recognised as a significant factor.
 Traumatised people find it difficult to attune to their bodies and tolerate the intense physical, sensory and emotional experiences that they feel.
-These experiences are also common in people with eating disorders and there is lots of evidence to show how some very specific yoga techniques can help with the symptoms.
+These experiences are also common in people with eating disorders.
+Fortunately, there is lots of evidence to show that some very specific yoga techniques can help to manage these symptoms.

 Trauma Sensitive Yoga for eating disorders